-- Earlier it was believed that because of the absence of the Buddha images, the caves were considered belonging to the orthodox faith of Buddhism, Theravadins.
+- Earlier it was believed that because of the absence of the Buddha images, the caves were considered to belong to the orthodox faith of Buddhism, Theravadins.

-- But with the discovery of Konkan Maurya inscription mentioning the Saka era 322 (400CE), it is now satisfactorily proved that the caves activity in western Deccan was an ongoing process and many caves had been carved with Buddha image where the image does not exist anymore.
+- But with the discovery of the Konkan Maurya inscription mentioning the Saka era 322 (400CE), it is now satisfactorily proved that the cave activity in western Deccan was an ongoing process and many caves had been carved with Buddha image where the image does not exist anymore.